Maps

 Start Your Trip

 If you’re coming from Vancouver or the Lower Mainland, your trip begins by following the Trans Canada Highway 1 east through Hope, Lytton, and Cache Creek.
-Here, continue north on Highway 97 through Williams Lake and Prince George before heading east on Highway 97 to Dawson Creek.
+Here, continue north on Highway 97 through Williams Lake and Prince George before heading north into The Great Wilderness along Highway 97 to Dawson Creek.

 Part 2